SecUSo/privacy-friendly-food-tracker/README.md

 - Any that use of libraries that do not comply the license of the corresponding Privacy Friendly App (GPLv3 or Apache2).
 - Unnecessary use of Android permissions.
 If new functionality is added that requires the usage of an Android permission you should clearly explain the Pull Request why this permission is required.

+## Application Data Backup

+This application does not natively have a data backup feature.
+Please install and use the [SECUSO Privacy Friendly Backup](https://github.com/SecUSo/privacy-friendly-backup) to backup and restore this application's data.
+This feature is required when a user migrates their data to a new phone.

 ## License